 - Do not substitute sustained-release acetaminophen for immediate-release acetaminophen without adjusting the dosing interval.

-- Read the ingredient list on medication labels.
+- Always read the ingredient list on the labels of over-the-counter medications.
 Look to see if the medication has acetaminophen.

-- Beware of medications that may be combination medicine like cold medication
+- Beware of combination medications like cold remedies

 - When a new prescription is filled, tell your pharmacist if you are taking acetaminophen.